 It is notable that the X-T10 has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T10 and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the X-T10 and the A6000 have been discontinued, but can regularly be found used on ebay.
 The A6000 was replaced by the Sony A6300, while the X-T10 was followed by the Fujifilm X-T20.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Sony A6000 Manual.
+Further information on the features and operation of the X-T10 and A6000 can be found, respectively, in the Fujifilm X-T10 Manual (free pdf) or the online Sony A6000 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T10 or the Sony A6000 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.